jule64/BinanceTrader/README.md

 ## Background

-I originally built this app to trade on the FTX exchange, however since the exchange is ☠️ I decided to rewrite the app to trade on Binance!
+I originally built this app to trade on the FTX exchange, however since the exchange went ☠️ I decided to rewrite the app to trade on Binance!

 This app therefore has the same look and feel and most of the functionalities of the original app.
 I have also added a few new ones and will continue to add features over time.